emiliogrv/memo-game-example/README.md

     cd frontend && npm install && cd ..
     ```

-5. Build and run the Docker containers:
+5. Generate Laravel key:

     ```bash
+    cd backend/ && php artisan key:generate && cd ..
+    ```

+6. Build and run the Docker containers:
+   This command will start the Laravel backend, Next.js frontend, and PostgreSQL database containers.

+    ```bash
     docker-compose up --build
     ```

-   This command will start the Laravel backend, Next.js frontend, and PostgreSQL database containers.

-6. Running the Application
+7. Running the Application

    Once the Docker containers are running and the dependencies are installed, you can access the application: